 The basic principles of bankruptcy ring true with both the morals of America and many religions practiced in our country.
 The Bible, particularly the book of Deuteronomy, clearly shows that borrowers were given freedom from all of their debt every seven years.

 The Koran also has themes of debt forgiveness and discusses money's inherent danger.
 Money can lead to corruption, anxiety, and bondage.
-It was a problem centuries ago and still remains a problem even now, however, a solution for this problem is certainly not a bad thing.
+It was a problem centuries ago and still remains a problem even now; however, a solution to this problem is certainly not a bad thing.

 There is no doubt that values which are prevalent in many religions have worth hundreds of years later.
 Even those simply seeking to live an upstanding life can take confidence knowing that bankruptcy was created with the intention of helping people who were simply down on their luck financially.

 Let Us Help You Make the Right Choice